-“We call it ‘savor what you spend,’” says David Blaylock, CFP®, a financial planner with LearnVest Planning Services.
+“We call it ‘savor what you spend,’” says David Blaylock, CFP®.
 “Spend on the things that you savor, that you enjoy, and don’t spend on the things you don’t enjoy.”

 In other words, it is possible to cut expenses without nixing everything that you love.
-How?
-Start with these six pieces of advice below.
+Start with these six pieces of advice.

 1. Rethink Your Total Food Spending

-Before you balk, we're not saying you have to put your social life on hold or cut the takeout completely.
-It's more about trying to set a realistic weekly food spending amount that you can allocate however you'd like, whether that's in a restaurant, a grocery store or on your delivery guy, Blaylock says.
-Finding the perfect number for you depends on the size of your family and food prices in your area, but you can refer to your past spending as a guide and pare it down from there.
-You'll likely find that there are small things you can do to scale back, little by little, that won't require too much extra effort.
+We're not saying you have to put your social life on hold or cut out takeout completely.
+It's more about trying to set a realistic weekly food spending amount that you can allocate however you'd like, whether that's in a restaurant, a grocery store or on delivery, Blaylock says.
+The perfect number for you depends on the size of your family and food prices in your area, but you can refer to your past spending as a guide and pare it down from there.
+You'll likely find that there are small things you can do to scale back.

-The real benefit to having a weekly spending amount to wrap your head around is that it'll make you more mindful of where your money is going.
-It may, for instance, make you realize that your salad-bar creations are triple the price of one you can make at home that's equally delicious.
-You can then use those insights to make better food-buying choices.
+The real benefit to having a weekly spending amount is that it'll make you more mindful of where your money is going.
+It may, for instance, make you realize that your salad-bar lunches are triple the price of homemade.

 2. Trim Energy Costs

-You’ve heard it a million times, but adopting energy-saving practices can significantly reduce your utility bills, Blaylock says.
-Even if you already practice the obvious, like turning the lights off when you leave the house, chances are there’s room for improvement.
+You’ve heard it a million times, but energy-saving practices can significantly reduce your utility bills, Blaylock says, even if you already turn the lights off when you leave the house.

-First, get in the habit of unplugging devices that aren’t being used.
+First, unplug devices that aren’t being used.
 The Department of Energy says appliances such as TVs and computer chargers that stay plugged in when you’re not using them can add 10% to your utility bill.
-Want an effortless fix?
-Set up a few advanced power strips, which cut back on wasted energy.
-All in all, the switch could save you $200 a year.
+And set up a few advanced power strips, which cut back on wasted energy.
+The switch could save you $200 a year.

-It also pays to find out if your electrical company offers lower rates at off-peak hours.
-If it does, take advantage of this perk and do your laundry or run your dishwasher during those times, Blaylock says.
+Also ask if your electrical company offers lower rates at off-peak hours.
+If it does, do your laundry or run your dishwasher during those times, Blaylock says.

 3. Nix Subscriptions You Barely Use

-Going on an unsubscribing spree might not seem like it’ll have a big impact, but these cuts could add up to a good chunk of change.
+Unsubscribing might not seem like it’ll have a big impact, but these cuts could add up.
 “Forty dollars here, $10 here or $50 here, next thing you know we’re adding $400 to $500 a month back into your savings account or retirement account — and that’s real progress,” Blaylock says.

 4. Shop Around for Better Insurance Rates

 Between health, homeowner’s, auto, etc., paying for insurance can take up a huge portion of your monthly budget.
-The key to keeping your premiums in check is to be a smart consumer.
-Do your due diligence and shop around to make sure you’re getting the best rates or best deals for your money, Blaylock says.
+Shop around to make sure you’re getting the best rates or best deals, Blaylock says.

-Health insurance is in a category of its own that makes it tough to negotiate.
+Health insurance is tough to negotiate.
 But things like auto insurance that can creep up over time, sometimes after only two or three years, are worth revisiting periodically.
 “It makes sense to go check that premium against another competitor just to see what that rate would be,” Blaylock says, adding that he’s reduced his auto insurance premium by more than 25% by switching to a new company.
 “It doesn’t take more than your time to get a quote.”

 5. Pare Down Your Phone Plan

 To get the best deal, make sure you’re on a family plan.
 No family of your own yet?
-Recruit your parents, siblings or significant other — it’s a good move even if it means Venmoing your brother directly for your portion of the bill, Blaylock says.
+Recruit your parents, siblings or significant other — even if it means Venmoing your brother for your portion of the bill, Blaylock says.

 Are you using all of your data?
-Or could you switch to Wi-Fi at home, downgrade your data plan and slash your monthly bill as a result?
+Or could you switch to Wi-Fi at home, downgrade your data plan and reduce your monthly bill as a result?

 Finally, think about how often you really need to upgrade your device.
-Most providers these days offer leasing programs, which break the price of the phone into monthly increments, typically over 24 months, rather than make you pay all at once.
-But that can tempt you to get a fancy new phone every two years — even if you truly don't need it.
-“Just pushing that upgrade out another year and upgrading every 36 months instead of every 24 will reduce payments,” Blaylock says.
+Most providers offer leasing programs, which break the price of the phone into monthly increments, typically over 24 months.
+If that would tempt you to get a fancy new phone every two years, "just pushing that upgrade out another year and upgrading every 36 months instead of every 24 will reduce payments,” Blaylock says.

 6. Don't Be Quick to Upgrade Your Lifestyle

-Have you ever gotten a raise at work and immediately thought of how you would spend your new money, starting with celebratory champagne?
-It’s a slippery slope financial pros call “lifestyle inflation,” which describes the phenomenon of people super-sizing their lives when they increase their income rather than saving that extra money.
+Have you ever gotten a raise at work and immediately thought of how you would spend your new money?
+Financial pros call it “lifestyle inflation,” which describes the phenomenon of people super-sizing their lives when they increase their income rather than saving the extra money.

 One big area to watch out for: housing.
 “A lot of times we get into the trap of renting or buying a place that’s more than we need, whether that’s space or location or whatever,” Blaylock says.
-So don't start packing the moving boxes as soon as the promotion kicks in.
-If your current living situation is perfectly suitable, hold off on getting that sweet two-bedroom in the heart of the city until you start making some progress on savings goals.
+If your current living situation is perfectly suitable, hold off on upgrading until you start making some progress on savings goals.

-If you're already in a home where the payments feel burdensome on your budget, then it might be time to do some real soul searching.
-Weigh your current housing costs with your priorities (neighborhood, square footage and school district, for example).
-If you could get by with a smaller home or one that's farther away from your ideal location — and you're desperate to cut costs and save more — a move could be in the cards.
+If your home payments feel burdensome, then it might be time to weigh your current costs with your priorities (neighborhood, square footage and school district, for example).
+If you could get by with a smaller home or one that's farther away from your ideal location, a move could make sense.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.